List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

-Tagish [Car #248] is the English adaptation of the Tagish phrase taa-gish, which means breakup of ice.
+Tagish [Cars ##248, 511] is the English adaptation of the Tagish phrase taa-gish, which means breakup of ice.
 This name refers to the sound that the Tagish River ice makes during spring breakup.
 The Tagish Indians adopted this name to identify themselves because, prior to 1898, they spent their winters along the Tagish River.
 The Tagish name for present-day Tagish Lake was Taku because the lake provided access to the Taku Tlingit people.
 Conversely, the Tlingit (and consequently English) name for present-day Tagish Lake is Tagish because the lake provided access to the Tagish people.
 Tagish Lake extends between Klondike Highway kilometers 78 and 95.

-Taiya \tī•ye\ [Car #302] is the English adaptation of the Tlingit name Dei Yé \dā ye\.
+Taiya \tī•ye\ [Car #302] – circumstantial evidence suggests that this name is the English adaptation of the Tlingit name Dei Yé \dā ye\.
 Tlingit did not have the English long ī sound.
 As used, Dei Yé meant Way to the Trail.
 Specifically, Dei Yé – standing alone – was the Tlingit name for the combination of the present-day Taiya Inlet – plus the eight-mile, canoe-navigable portion of the present-day Taiya River, which begins at the mouth of the Nourse River.
 Other than Yé [Way], there was no word in the original name which would correspond to an inlet or to a river.
 Thus, the name Dei Yé referred to the Waterway to the Chilkoot Trail, from the south end of the Taiya Inlet, to the north end of canoe navigation on the Taiya River.
 A 1973 publication states that Taiya “purportedly” is the English adaptation of the words for “carrying place” [yaa yé].
 However, the presence of the initial \t\ or \d\ sound in Taiya or \Deyah\ or \Dayay\ casts doubt on the yaa yé [carrying place] possibility, and suggests that the first syllable was in fact dei (as in dei yé).
 North of the Nourse River, the present-day Taiya River was named Sít’ Yayík [“Noisy Glacier,” a reference to nearby Sheep Camp Glacier].
 (Note the distinction between the Tlingit possessed noun Dei-yi [Owned Trail], and the Tlingit phrase Dei Yé [Way to the Trail].
 This distinction is reflected in the difference between the English names Dyea (village name) and Taiya.
 See, Chilkoot Trail, above.)
 Taiya River located at Dyea Road Mile 7.3.

 Takhini [Cars ##284, 354] is the English adaptation of the Tlingit metaphor téix héeni, which literally means broth, and figuratively refers to Takhini Hot Springs.
 Takhini River located at Alaska Highway kilometer 1468.9, and at Klondike Highway kilometer 195.5.